Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-JIRA-5+.md

 **Note**: One Spira product can only be mapped to one Jira project, in other words it is a one-to-one mapping.

+!!! info "Pausing Data Synchronization"

+    If you need to pause the synchronization for any reason, existing Jira ID field values in Spira are preserved.
+To ensure that the mapped Jira IDs remain visible and correctly linked within the Spira artifacts (such as Requirements):

+    - Do not delete the JiraDataSync plugin from the Data Synchronization list pages.
+    - To pause synchronization, simply set the DataSync to *inactive* for the specific product (as explained in a section above).
+    - Once synchronization is restarted, all previously mapped Jira IDs will remain intact and correctly linked.

 ### Supported Artifacts

 !!! info "Supported Artifacts for Jira Synchronization"